-For More Comfort at Work
+Degressive Lenses Provide More Comfort at Work

-An illustrated chart with different options will also be presented to better guide you in your choice.
-Subsequently, precise measurements will be taken, such as the pupillary distance and the height of your gaze line.
-Your lenses will be centred to the closest millimetre for you to have the best vision possible, as well as a good posture.
+An illustrated chart with different options will also be presented to you to better guide you in your choice.
+Subsequently, precise measurements will be taken, such as the pupillary distance and the height of the gaze line.
+Your lenses will be centred to the closest millimetre to have the best possible vision, as well as a good posture.
 Poorly centred glasses can quickly cause discomfort and headaches.
-That's why it's important to entrust your glasses to eye care professionals.
+That's why it's essential to entrust your glasses to eye care professionals.

-Also Useful for Your Activities at Home
+Degressive Lenses are Suitable for Your Activities at Home

-In the end, to ensure you maintain a good posture at work, it is important to adjust your workstation… but don't forget to adjust your glasses!
+In the end, to ensure you maintain good posture at work, it is important to adjust your workstation… but don't forget to adjust your glasses!
 To get glasses specifically designed for your work environment, visit us at your local IRIS store!